References for JD Applicants

 - Do you have a graduate program supervisor who knows you well?

 Whether you are using academic or professional referees, you should talk to your potential referees in advance, and get their permission to use them as referees.
 Ask them if they are able to provide a positive reference for you.
-Let them know they will need to provide their reference through our online reference form, and discuss how important it is for them to provide their reference as early as possible, even though the deadline is February 15.
+Let them know they will need to provide their reference using our reference form, and discuss how important it is for them to provide their reference as early as possible, even though the deadline is March 1.

 Personal references – i.e. friends and family – and references from your high school teachers will not be considered under any circumstances.